 - The ability to determine the number of objects in a group by counting and then repeating the final number label to give the total.

-- The ability to use counting to reach accurate and consistent conclusions about whether or not two groups of objects are equal or unequal in number.
+- The ability to use math and counting to reach accurate and consistent conclusions about whether or not two groups of objects are equal or unequal in number.

 - The ability to use the results of counting to compare groups of objects, in spite of such features as the size of the objects in the group, the nature of the objects, and the way the groups are arranged in space.